File Types and Silhouette Studio Editions Explained!

 Are you considering upgrading Silhouette Studio?
 Then this is a great read for you before you make the leap.

-Today we are going to talk about the different editions of Silhouette Studio and which file types work for each edition.
+Today, we will talk about the different editions of Silhouette Studio and which file types work for each edition.

 The Basic Edition